fanishah/zarinpal-pay/README.md

 ```
 {
+  message: 'The amount must be at least 1000.',
   code: -9,
-  message: 'The input params invalid, validation error.',
-  validations: [ { amount: 'The amount must be at least 1000.' } ]
+  validations: []
 }
 ```